 You’ll need to use something to hold down the outer edges of the polyethylene.
 This doesn’t have to be fancy – 5 pounds rocks will do.
 Don’t go too light on your weights or wind gusts will blow your polyethylene sheets off, leaving the plants underneath exposed.

-- Will low tunnels work in cold regions – If you live in Maine or Alaska, can you grow food in low tunnels throughout the winter?
-Probably not – at least not without some modifications.
-If you’re desperate to grow green edible plants in the winter in these frigid regions, you’re probably better off growing in a greenhouse or inside under grow lights.
-However, you might be able to use soil cables inside the tunnels to make this system work even in extremely cold climates.
+However, you might be able to use soil cables in your low tunnels to make this system work even in extremely cold climates.
 The heat inside the tunnels would also help melt the snow that might otherwise bury the tunnels.
 If you’ve got experience winter gardening in extremely cold climates, we’d love for you to weigh in down below in the comments!

 Good luck with your winter gardening!
 Questions?
 Ask us in the comment section.